tommac08/docsv2/sources/index.md

 ```

-### Step 4: Enable CI for repos
+### Step 4: Enable CI/CD for repos

-To enable a repository for CI:
+To enable a repository for CI/CD:

 - On the Shippable landing page, click on **CI**